Canonical and phenomenological formulations of spin hydrodynamics: Improved canonical framework

 \section{Improved canonical framework}

 The constitutive relation of the energy-momentum tensor, as given in Eq.~\eqref{equ3pap1}, is not unique.
 In particular, one can add to it an additional totally divergent term, namely

-Since the additional term is $\mathcal{O}(\partial^1)$, it does not affect the conservation law of the energy-momentum tensor~\eqref{equ1pap1}, but it does affect the evolution of the spin tensor~\eqref{equ2pap1}.
-Moreover, in the presence of the spin density tensor $S^{\mu\nu}$, at the level of the first-order gradient expansion one can always add such a term to the energy-momentum tensor.
+Since the additional term is $\mathcal{O}(\partial^1)$, it does not affect the conservation law of the energy-momentum tensor~\eqref{equ1pap1}, but it does affect the evolution of the spin tensor~\eqref{equ2pap1} (if we require the conservation of the total angular momentum).
+Moreover, in the presence of the spin density tensor $S^{\mu\nu}$, at the level of the first-order gradient expansion one can always add such a term to the energy-momentum tensor, as it is allowed by the Lorentz symmetry.

 For the choice of the energy-momentum tensor in Eq.~\eqref{equ3pap2} and the spin tensor in Eq.~\eqref{equ4pap1}, the conservation of total angular momentum~\eqref{equ2pap1} implies

 Similarly to the previous section, in this case we can also define the nonequilibrium entropy current up to first order terms in the gradient expansion as follows